 The U.S. Basel III framework applies to CFG and its subsidiary bank, CBNA.
 CFG is a "standardized approach" and "AOCI opt-out" reporting institution under the U.S. Basel III Standardized approach.
 Our basis for consolidation used for regulatory financial statement reporting purposes is the same as the basis used for our financial statements prepared under GAAP.
-Please refer to Note 1 in our 2019 Form 10-K for more information on the basis for consolidation for financial reporting purposes.
+Please refer to Note 1 in our 2019 Form 10-K and Note 1 in our Form 10-Q for the period ended March 31, 2020 for more information on the basis for consolidation for financial reporting purposes.